T-count and T-depth of any multi-qubit unitary: Introduction

-The Solovay-Kitaev algorithm \cite{1997_K, 2006_DN} guarantees that given an $n$-qubit unitary $W$, we can generate a circuit with a universal gate set like Clifford+T, such that the unitary $U$ implemented by the circuit is at most a certain distance from $W$.
+The Solovay-Kitaev algorithm \cite{1997_K, 2006_DN} guarantees that given an $n$-qubit unitary $W$, we can generate a circuit with a ``discrete finite'' universal gate set like Clifford+T, such that the unitary $U$ implemented by the circuit is at most a certain distance from $W$.
+Here we note that there exists ``infinite continuous''universal gate sets like Clifford+$R_z(\theta)$, with which we can implement any unitary, without any approximation.
+In this paper we focus on finite universal gate sets, that are more suitable for quantum error correction and fault tolerance.
+In fact, in quantum computation a set of gates is said to be \emph{universal} if any quantum operation can be approximated to arbitrary accuracy by a quantum circuit involving only those gates \cite{2010_NC}.
 A unitary is called \textbf{exactly implementable} by a gate set if there exists a quantum circuit with these gates, that implements it (up to some global phase).
 Otherwise, it is \textbf{approximately implementable}.
-Accordingly, a synthesis algorithm can be (a) \emph{exact} when $U=e^{i\phi}W$ ($\phi$ is the global phase); or (b) \emph{approximate} when $d(U,W)\leq\epsilon$ for some $\epsilon\geq 0$. $d(.)$ is a distance metric.
-For an unitary $U$ that is exactly implementable by the Clifford+T set, its T-count (denoted by $\tcount(U)$) is the minimum number of T-gates required to implement it, while its T-depth (denoted by $\tcount_d(U)$) is the minimum T-depth of any circuit that implements it.
+Accordingly, a synthesis algorithm can be (a) \emph{exact} when $U=e^{i\phi}W$ ($\phi$ is the global phase); or (b) \emph{approximate} when $d(U,W)\leq\epsilon$ for some $\epsilon> 0$. $d(.)$ is a distance metric.
+For an unitary $U$ that is exactly implementable by the Clifford+T set, its \textbf{T-count} (denoted by $\tcount(U)$) is the minimum number of T-gates required to implement it, while its \textbf{T-depth} (denoted by $\tcount_d(U)$) is the minimum T-depth of any circuit that implements it.
 These definitions can be generalized for approximately implementable unitaries and have been described in Section \ref{subsec:TcountDepth}.
 In this paper we give algorithm for the following two problems.

 \paragraph{$\epsilon$-T-COUNT :} Given an $n$-qubit unitary $W$ and $\epsilon\in\real_{\geq 0}$, determine the T-count of a unitary $U$ such that $\tcount(U)\leq\tcount(U')$, where $U,U'$ are $n$-qubit exactly implementable unitaries and $d(U,W),d(U',W)\leq\epsilon$.